reda-jaifar/reda-jaifar.github.io/_posts/2021-03-06-software-testing-from-separate-activity-to-core-development.markdown

 the Xtreme programming method that takes the TDD as its core paradigm.
 We will cover in further detail the TDD in a dedicated section below, but first, let's review the different types of tests.
 > NB: there are plenty of test types we can code and run, in this post, I share with you only the main ones from a developer's perspective.
-Below a non-exhaustive list of test types:
+Below is a non-exhaustive list of test types:

 - Functional testing
 - Load and stress testing